IanLewis42/GravStorm/readme.txt

 It's supposed to be intuitive / self explanatory, but just in case....

 Navigate the menu with the cursor keys or any of the selected control options.
 First column is the map/level you'll be playing on.
-Some levels allow up to 2 players, some allow up to 4.
+Some levels are single player, allow up to 2 players, some allow up to 4.
 Next column selects the player.
 Next column selects the control method for the selected player (Keys, joystick, N/A).
   The FIRST instance of N/A in this column sets the number of active players.